Oregon State vs. Utah State LA Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - The Beavers and their opponents score an average of 59.9 points per game, 7.6 fewer than Saturday's total.

-- The 59.7 PPG average total in Aggies games this season is 7.8 points fewer than this game's over/under.
+- The 67.5 over/under in this game is 7.8 points above the 59.7 average total in Aggies games this season.

 Oregon State Stats and Trends

-- Oregon State has played 12 games, with seven wins against the spread.
+- In Oregon State's 12 games this year, it has seven wins against the spread.

-- This season, the Beavers have an ATS record of 3-1 in their four games as a favorite of 7.5 points or more.
+- This season, the Beavers have an against the spread record of 3-1 in their four games as a favorite of 7.5 points or more.

-- Oregon State's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).
+- Oregon State's games this year have gone over the point total six times in 12 opportunities (50%).

-- When Oregon State puts up more than 25.3 points, it is 6-2 against the spread and 6-2 overall.
+- Oregon State is 6-2 against the spread and 6-2 overall in games when it puts up more than 25.3 points.

-- When Oregon State churns out more than 390.9 yards, the team is 5-3 against the spread and 5-3 overall.
+- When Oregon State churns out over 390.9 yards, the team is 5-3 against the spread and 5-3 overall.

 - The Beavers have turned the ball over 16 times this season, three fewer than the Aggies have forced (19).